avaughn271/AdmixtureBayes/README.md

 **--subnodes** (optional) A list of population labels, which should be a subset of all non-outgroup population labels.
 This can be specified if only a subset of the population labels should be analyzed.
 Plots generated using the output of this step will only use the populations given in this step.
 If not specified, all non-outgroup populations will be considered.

 **--slower** (optional) If this flag is used, then the necessary information to plot the top trees with branch estimates  will be computed.
-By default, this is not done as this can be a very slow process when the number of admixture events is large.
+By default this is not done as this can be a very slow process when the number of admixture events is large.
 This flag also has another effect.
 For each graph that contains admixture events, each admixture event has one ancestral lineage that is specifically marked as the "introgressed" lineage.
 Graphs are considered distinct if they have different marked lineages, even if their topologies are the same.
 However, if this flag is specified, then graphs with the same topology are combined into equivalence classes induced by the set of all introgression markings.
 This distinction might be important for considering the posterior probabilities of different topologies.

  ## This step produces (in the current working directory)